Islandora-Devops/islandora-playbook/README.md

 ## Introduction

-This is an Ansible playbook for Islandora 8.
-It also has a vagrant file to bring up a release or development virtual machine for Islandora 8.
+This is an Ansible playbook for provisioning an instance of Islandora.
+This repository includes a Vagrantfile, so `vagrant up` will create a local virtual machine and run the playbook on it.
 For an alternative installation using Docker, please see [ISLE](https://islandora.github.io/documentation/installation/docker-compose/).

 This virtual machine **should not** be used in production **yet**.